How do you handle difficult conversations?

 1. Prepare to Listen

 Remember you’re having this conversation because you want to resolve the conflict.
-Therefore it is important that you prepare yourself to listen to their perspective.
-An attitude to understand their point of view can help you take rational decision
+Therefore you must prepare yourself to listen to their perspective.
+An attitude to understanding their point of view can help you make rational decision

 2. Be aware of your Emotions

 It’s possible that difficult conversations you’re about to have, especially with people who you are emotionally connected with, can trigger unpleasant feelings.
-By being aware of them you are able to control this surge
+By being aware of them you can control this surge

 3. Practice Pausing